 Other interesting cultural exhibits include learning Tahitian weaving and Samoan coconut tree climbing.

 The warmth of the people from the islands is strikingly obvious and their willingness to share their culture was so engaging.
 As an added bonus many of the performers and employees have a great sense of humor and will have you laughing as much as learning.It is clear that the Polynesian Cultural Center has taken great effort to preserve and authentically re-create structures.
 Some of the buildings were constructed on their native island and carefully transported to Hawaii.
 The Fiji temple (above photo) is one of only three in the world.
 This temple is very noticeable because of its height.
 The people of Fiji believe that the taller the temple, the closer to God they become.The Polynesian Cultural Center is one of those rare places that simultaneously entertains and teaches children and adults alike.
 It is really a place that the whole family will enjoy.

 If you are going, here are my suggestions for making the most out of your visit:

-- Order your tickets online directly with the Polynesian Cultural Center and save time plus 10%.
+- You can save 10% or more by booking directly with the Polynesian Cultural Center’s website when you book 10 days in advance.
 They have a lowest price guarantee, so you can’t go wrong by ordering direct.
 They do offer a number of packages so review their options on their website to choose the option best for you.

 - The island presentations start at 12:30 p.m., so aim to get to the center around noon or a little before.